ansible/ansible-runner/docs/install.rst

 Building the RPM
 ----------------

-The RPM build uses a container image to bootstrap the environment in order to produce the RPM, make sure you have docker installed and proceed with::
+The RPM build uses a container image to bootstrap the environment in order to produce the RPM.
+Make sure you have docker installed and proceed with::

   make rpm